SPICA-group/gromacs-spica/README.md

 ```
 # Usage example
 Tutorials for preparing input files for CG-MD simulations with SPICA using LAMMPS are available on the [SPICA website](https://www.spica-ff.org/tutorial_protein.html).
-For GROMACS usage, employ the command `cg_spica setup_gmx` from [spica-tools](https://github.com/SPICA-group/spica-tools),
+For GROMACS usage, employ the command [setup_gmx](https://spica-group.github.io/spica-tools/setup_gmx.html) from [spica-tools](https://github.com/SPICA-group/spica-tools),
-instead of `cg_spica setup_lmp` for LAMMPS, to generate topology, index, and parameter files.
+instead of [setup_lmp](https://spica-group.github.io/spica-tools/setup_lmp.html) for LAMMPS, to generate topology, index, and parameter files.

 For instance, in [Step 2 of the tutorial for lipid membrane systems](https://www.spica-ff.org/tutorial_lipid2.html),
-the process before using `cg_spica setup_lmp` will be the identical for GROMACS simulations with SPICA.
+the process before using `setup_lmp` will be the identical for GROMACS simulations with SPICA.
 The command-line to prepare some GROMACS input files will be like:
 ```bash
 cg_spica setup_gmx DOPC.top 128 WAT.top 3000 spica_db.prm